wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 # Deployment Considerations

 ## Modularity
-Because the Transfer Verifier will be integrated with the Watcher code, bugs in its implementations could lead to messages being missed.
+Because  a Transfer Verifier will be integrated with the Watcher code, bugs in its implementations could lead to messages being missed.
 For this reason, the changes to the watcher code must be minimal, well-tested, and reversible.
-It should be possible to disable the Transfer Verifier entirely or on a per-chain basis by a Guardian without the need for a new release.
+It should be possible to disable a Transfer Verifier entirely or on a per-chain basis by a Guardian without the need for a new release.

 ## Testing